Phil-Barber/phil-barber/src/markdown/about.md

 to see yet.

-This is a work in progess site, beginning as a 100 days of [Gatsby](https://www.gatsbyjs.org/blog/tags/100-days-of-gatsby/) project.
+This is a work in progress site, beginning as a 100 days of [Gatsby](https://www.gatsbyjs.org/blog/tags/100-days-of-gatsby/) project.
 You can find recent books and films I've been enjoying, perhaps more in the future.